pratibha131/AB-Testing-Metric-Tradeoffs/README.md

 Revenue-first analytical thinking

-Awareness of operational costs
+Explicit hypothesis framing and decision rules

-Practical use of uncertainty and effect size
+Use of uncertainty (confidence intervals) over point estimates

 Willingness to reject a feature based on evidence